How is eye cancer treated?

 - A medical oncologist: a doctor who treats cancer with medicines such as chemotherapy

 Many other specialists might be part of your treatment team as well, including physician assistants (PAs), nurse practitioners (NPs), nurses, physical therapists, social workers, and other health professionals.
 See Health Professionals Associated With Cancer Care for more on this.

 It is important to discuss all of your treatment options, including their goals and possible side effects, with your doctors to help make the decision that best fits your needs.
 It’s also very important to ask questions if you’re not sure about something.
-(See the section “What should you ask your doctor about eye cancer?” for some questions to ask.)
+(See “What should you ask your doctor about eye cancer?” for some questions to ask.)

 Because eye melanomas and lymphomas are rare, no matter what treatment you decide on, it should be done by doctors who are experienced in treating people with these cancers.
 If time permits it is often a good idea to seek a second opinion from an experienced doctor as well.
 A second opinion can provide more information and help you feel more confident about your chosen treatment plan.

 Treatments for eye cancers might affect your vision.
 Doctors try to preserve vision in the eye whenever possible, but this may not always be the best choice.
 Eye cancers can often be fatal if left untreated, and some patients must be given treatment regardless of the possible damage to the eye.
 On the other hand, some eye melanomas are small, grow very slowly (if at all), and can be watched carefully without treatment.
 This is why it is important to get the opinion of a skilled specialist in this field before deciding on treatment.